 “This book is funny, clever and, at times, heartbreaking.
 In other words, Jewish.”
 David Baddiel, comedian

 “A Jew and a non-Jew read Devorah Baum's The Jewish Joke.
 They both found it hilarious and thought-provoking.
 Because it is.”
-David Schneider, director, Mission: Impossible
+David Schneider, actor, Mission: Impossible